2013 Bulgarian parliamentary election

 Parliamentary elections were held in Bulgaria on 12 May 2013, two months ahead of schedule.
 Protests had forced the resignation of the GERB government in February, leading to the election being moved up.

 The elections resulted in a minority parliament, with no party winning a majority of seats.
 Furthermore, voter turnout was at its lowest since the end of the Communist era.
-For the first time since the return to democracy in 1990, a political party (GERB) won two elections in a row.
-Despite emerging victorious, GERB's leader, Boyko Borisov, called for the election results to be annulled, claiming that there had been "illegal campaigning" on the day before the election.
+GERB's leader, Boyko Borisov, called for the election results to be annulled, claiming that there had been "illegal campaigning" on the day before the election.

 Background

 High electricity prices and poverty ignited mass protests in February 2013, eventually leading to the resignation of the GERB government and early elections.
 The elections were originally scheduled to be held in July, but had to be brought forward.
 The government resigned the day after clashes between the police and protesters led to bloodshed and a number of civilians being badly injured. А caretaker government was appointed on 13 March 2013 by President Rosen Plevneliev to serve until the elections.
 On 28 February, Plevneliev announced the earliest possible date for the election would be 12 May.